solvedem/Convex_Hull/README.md

     14.    return L

 After running this function on a set of inputted or random points, for all of the points on the hull, the program colors them blue and draws lines between them.

+This function uses an incremental algorithm to compute the result in O(n log n) time.